 - Comfortable walking shoes are a must

-- Rucksack – make sure you do not take a handbag, otherwise you are going to struggle riding your bike
+- Rucksack – make sure you do not take a handbag.
+Otherwise you are going to struggle to ride your bike.

 - Swimsuit and a towel for a dip in one of the nearby cenotes

-- Hire local English or Spanish speaking guide to explain the history at the entrance.
+- Hire local English or Spanish speaking guide at the entrance to explain the history of the Coba ruins.

-We hired a local English speaking guide at the entrance as there are not many story boards describing what you can see.
-Our tour guide was outstanding and provided us a lot of little facts and insight that we never would have gotten if we had toured alone.
+We hired a local English speaking guide at the entrance as there are not many storyboards describing what you can see.
+Our tour guide was outstanding.
+He provided us a lot of little facts and insight that we would never have gotten if we had toured alone.
 He made the tour so much more enriching.
-Hiring a guide also give jobs to the local people and it helps to keep the Maya history and culture alive.
+Hiring a guide also give jobs to the local people.
+Most importantly, it helps to keep the Maya history and culture alive.

 ESSENTIAL INFORMATION ABOUT COBA

-The Coba ruins need to be entered before 4.30 PM, otherwise you won`t have time to exit the ruins at closing time.
+- OPENING TIMES: open daily from 8 am to 5 pm.
+You need to enter the Coba ruins before 4.30 pm.
+Otherwise, you won’t have time to exit the ruins at closing time.

-Prices for guides are not set, but they are usually between MXN 300 – 700 for a group.
-It also depends on a group size, your negotiation ability and how busy the site is.
-Many official tour guides speak several languages, including Maya language.
+- GUIDED TOURS: Prices for guides are not set, but they are usually between MXN 300 – 700 for a group.
+It also depends on group size, your negotiation ability, and how busy the site is.
+Many official tour guides speak several languages, including the Maya language.

-The village of Coba has a small cheap hotel, several simple restaurants and a luxury Club Med hotel.
-As tourism is the only income of locals, we decided to support one of the Maya restaurant and we tried local Maya specialities.
+The village of Coba has a small cheap hotel, several simple restaurants, and a luxury Club Med hotel.
+As tourism is the only income of locals, it is essential to support the Maya restaurants and to try local Maya specialties.

 Have you been to the Coba ruins in Mexico?
 What did you think?
 What are your favourite ruins to visit?
 We would love to hear from you in the comment box below.